The New School: Labor movement

 Academic student workers are represented by SENS-UAW.
 Clerical employees and librarians are represented by Teamsters Local 1205.
 Professional employees are represented by Teamsters Local 1205 Professional.
 Student health employees are represented by SHENS-UAW Local 7902.
 Maintenance workers and security are represented by SEIU 32BJ.
 Engineers are represented by IUOE Local 94.
 Part-time faculty are represented by ACT-UAW Local 7902.
 Part-time jazz faculty are represented by AFM Local 802.

 In 2003, adjunct faculty in several divisions of the New School began to form a labor union chapter under the auspices of the United Auto Workers.
 Though the university at first tried to contest the unionization, after several rulings against it by regional and national panels of the National Labor Relations Board, the university recognized the local chapter, ACT-UAW, as the bargaining agent for the faculty.
 As a result of a near strike in November 2005 on the part of the adjunct faculty, the ACT-UAW union negotiated its first contract which included the acknowledgment of previously unrecognized part-time faculty at Mannes College The New School for Music, the only division of The New School where a majority of the faculty did not vote to support unionization.
 In October 2018, graduate students received a tentative union contract from the administration after months of negotiations.

 In November 2022, the union that represents the university's part-time faculty, ACT-UAW Local 7902, voted to strike following six months of unsuccessful contract negotiations.
 The strike began November 16.
 On December 5, the university announced it would withhold pay and healthcare premiums for all strikers, including full-time faculty and staff who had stopped work.
 To that end, the university sent out forms requiring student-workers to attest to having "delivered [their] work obligations."
 However, the New School paid all striking workers, resulting in anger by students who felt they did not receive what they paid for.
 In response, the union filed an unfair labor practice charge with the National Labor Relations Board.
 The next day, some staff, students, and faculty of The New School for Social Research expressed a vote of no confidence in the McBride administration.
-Notably, neither Parsons nor Mannes voted no confidence, revealing a significant cultural divide between the creative arts community and those in social research.
+Notably, neither Parsons nor Mannes voted no confidence, amounting to the vast majority of The New School faculty, staff, and students, revealing a significant cultural divide between the creative arts community and those in the social sciences.
+Before the strike ended, a handful of student organizers initiated an occupation of the University Center as a display of protest.
 The strike ended on December 10, when, with the help of a federal mediator, the union and the university tentatively agreed to a contract that increased part-time faculty pay, compensated them for their work outside the classroom, and made more union members eligible for health insurance.
 The union approved the contract on December 31.

-Notable people

-According to the university, The New School has a living alumni pool of over 56,000 and graduates live in 112 countries.
+It is commonly understood that the contract has contributed heavily to ongoing deficits at The New School.